x13-me/OfficeDocs-Exchange/Exchange/ExchangeHybrid/hybrid-deployment/hybrid-agent.md

 TargetSharingEpr : https://087f1c2e-8711-4176-ab4f-4b1c1777a350.resource.mailboxmigration.his.msappproxy.net/EWS/Exchange.asmx
 ```

-## Hybrid Agent PowerShell Module
+## Hybrid Agent PowerShell module
-The Hybrid Management PowerShell module, installed by the Hybrid Configuration wizard at “\Program Files\Microsoft Hybrid Service\” on the machine where the Hybrid Agent is installed.
-These module provides following cmdlets which can now be used with or without MFA enabled Administrator account.
+The Hybrid Management PowerShell module is installed by the Hybrid Configuration wizard at **\Program Files\Microsoft Hybrid Service\** on the computer where the Hybrid Agent is installed.
+This module provides the following cmdlets that can now be used with or without a multifactor authentication-enabled administrator account.

 |Cmdlets|Purpose|
 |---|---|